bluebirz/bluebirz.github.io/_posts/2024-10-01-direnv-devbox-gum.md

 ---
-title: isolated development with direnv & devbox (& gum)
+title: Isolated development with direnv & devbox (& gum)
 layout: post
 description: In this blog we will talk about 3 tools to make a deal with multiple environments easier.
 date: 2024-10-01 00:00:00 +0200